Your credit reports contain information about where you live, how you pay your bills, and any public records that you may have.

 Creditors must then notify all three credit reporting companies if inaccurate or incomplete information is found in the disputed account.
 Occasionally, the creditor simply fails to respond to the credit bureau.
 In that case, the credit bureau must remove it from your credit report.

-You will hear back from the credit bureau about 30 days after they receive the letter.
+You will hear back from the credit bureau about 30 to 45 days after they receive the letter.
 Often you will receive the results of your dispute sooner than that.